HermanGareis/Traffic-Datalogger/README.md

 # Traffic-Datalogger
-Datalogger for trafic control programmed in C for DSPIC 33FJ256GP710  Microchip microcontroller.
+Datalogger for traffic control programmed in C for DSPIC 33FJ256GP710  Microchip microcontroller.

 This is the final project from "Computer Architecture" course in National University of Patagonia San Juan Bosco.